penguinwang96825/Eigenvectors-from-Eigenvalues/README.md

 # Eigenvectors_from_Eigenvalues
 Python implementation of Terence Tao's paper "Eigenvectors from eigenvalues".

+## Introduction
+Detailed process is in Terence Tao's [website](https://terrytao.wordpress.com/2019/08/13/eigenvectors-from-eigenvalues/).
+First, I will dig into some basic computation for eigenvalues and eigenvectors using different approaches.
+Second, I will try my best to implement eigenvector-eigenvalue identity in python.

 ## Import Packages
 ```python